 - Merchandise.
 You can sometimes spend points in an “online shopping mall” to buy products ranging from electronics to kitchenware to clothes.

 - Cash back.
 If you don’t have any use for any of the available options, you can usually trade your points for a check in the mail or a statement credit.
 But since these cards usually aren’t meant for cash back redemption, you sometimes won’t get as good of a value.
-Chase Freedom® is an example of a points credit card that does give good cash back redemption value.
+Chase Freedom Flex℠ and the Bank of America® Premium Rewards® credit card are examples of points credit cards that do give good cash back redemption value.